github/release-radar/faq.md

 ## What is a major version release?

-Major version releases are usually x.0, ie. 1.0, 2.0 etc. Due to the number of submissions we receive, we usually prioritise x.0 releases.
-However, if you have a x.x release with major (or big) changes we will also consider it.
-Many projects don't follow this version release numbering convention.
-So if you have a major version that isn't x.0, submit it!
+Major version releases are usually x.0, ie. 1.0, 2.0 etc. Due to the nature of the Release Radar, and the number of submissions we receive, we only feature [major version releases](https://dev.to/mishmanners/shipping-a-new-open-source-project-have-you-thought-about-release-naming-150n).
+A major version is a ship with major changes and new things we can feature as part of the Release Radar.
+Whilst most projects use semantic versioning by number (ie. 1.0, 2.0, 3.0), we know not all software projects use this [version naming system](https://dev.to/mishmanners/shipping-a-new-open-source-project-have-you-thought-about-release-naming-150n).
+If you use a different version naming system (such as [version by date, or version by name](https://dev.to/mishmanners/shipping-a-new-open-source-project-have-you-thought-about-release-naming-150n)), please note that in your submission.

 ## If I submit an x.x release, what's considered a 'big' change?